ndphillips/FFTrees/vignettes/fft_function.md

 This function is at the heart of the `FFTrees` package.
 The function takes a training dataset as an argument, and generates several FFT (more details about the algorithms coming soon...)

-## Example with heartdisease
+## heartdisease example

-Let's start with an example, we'll create FFTs fitted to the `breastcancer` dataset.
+Let's start with an example, we'll create FFTs fitted to the `heartdisease` dataset.
+This dataset contains data from 202 patients suspected of having heart disease.
 Here's how the dataset looks:

 ```r